deyoungbryce/KeymastersKeepGames/template/Creating_Implementations.md

     - This guide will not go over how to create a Github repo and/or how to share your implementations on said repo.

 ## Getting Started
 This section will go over the layout and basic setup of an implementation.
-It will follow in order of how the template is layed out.
+It will follow in order of how the template is laid out.

 ### Imports
 As with any project, KMK implementations have a few necessary imports